CurlyN/Big-Data-Project1/README.md

 #Big Data Processin.
 Project 1
 The goal of this of this project is to process 18 millions tweets about Olympic games.
+The project is made on the base of Apache Hadoop

 ##Analysis
 The first part on the project is aimed to create a Histogram plot that depicts the distribution of sizes (measured in number of characters) among the Twitter dataset.